August 24, 2021

 - Additional COVID-19 vaccination clinics may also be found on COVID-19 Vaccine Information by County located on the Oregon Health Authority.

-- Eligible resident in all other states should check their state or local public health department websites.
+- Residents in all other states should check their state or local public health department websites.

 - Furthermore, COVID-19 vaccine locations for all states can be searched for on the Vaccine Finder website.